TOUR RULES & REGULATIONS

 - Be part of the Wolfpack Ninja Tour Pro Team.

 In the QUALIFICATION round, competitors will try to complete the Pro Course in the fastest time possible.
 The LEADERBOARD will track the top times for each category.
-A WOLF PASS COIN must be submitted for each run and is valid for only one run (VIP ticket holders can get their coin back after the competition).
-As described above, a WOLF PASS COIN can be obtained in the PRE-QUALIFICATION round or by buying a WOLF PASS or a VIP ticket or by invite.
-Competitors may purchase up to two (2) additional WOLF PASS COINS for two (2) more chances at improving their position on the LEADERBOARD.
+A WOLF PASS COIN must be submitted for each run and is valid for only one run.
+As described above, a WOLF PASS COIN can be obtained by buying a WOLF PASS or a VIP ticket or by invite.
+Competitors may purchase up to two (4) additional WOLF PASS COINS for two (4) more chances at improving their position on the LEADERBOARD.

 Athletes will qualify for FINALS if they are at the top of their division (top 16 for PRO men’s & women’s, top 8 otherwise) at the end of the QUALIFICATION round.
 A couple ninjas who just missed qualifying for FINALS may be asked to stay for FINALS as alternates in case there is an injury or a no-show.
 If alternates are needed, they will be chosen based on their ranking in the QUALIFICATION round.
 In the case of a tie that spans the boundary of who qualifies for finals (e.g., tie for 16th place), tied competitors will race head-to-head in a mini tournament bracket to determine who gets the last qualification spot(s).
 These tie-breaker races will be held right before the FINALS round and will be subject to the same rules as FINALS.